aquasecurity/tfsec/README.md

 ## Output options

-You can output tfsec results as JSON, CSV, Checkstyle, Sarif, JUnit or just plain old human readable format.
+You can output tfsec results as JSON, CSV, Checkstyle, Sarif, JUnit or just plain old human-readable format.
 Use the `--format` flag to specify your desired format.

-## Github Security Alerts
+## GitHub Security Alerts
 If you want to integrate with Github Security alerts and include the output of your tfsec checks you can use the [tfsec-sarif-action](https://github.com/marketplace/actions/run-tfsec-with-sarif-upload) Github action to run the static analysis then upload the results to the security alerts tab.

 The alerts generated for [tfsec-example-project](https://github.com/tfsec/tfsec-example-project) look like this.